REBELinBLUE/dotfiles/README.md

 The following apps need to be installed manually

-* BBC iPlayer Downloads
-* Clean My Mac 2
-* Crashplan
-* Firefox
+* Batch Rip Actions for Automator
+* Firefox - Needs to be installed manually so 1password will run
-* Google Chrome
+* Google Chrome - Needs to be installed manually so 1password will run
 * MetaX
 * Moneywiz 2
-* Things - Out of date version is cask
+* Things - Out of date version in cask
 * WD Access & TPLink PLC Device Scan

 Mac appstore apps can be installed with `scripts/mac-appstore.sh`